autoloadnextpost/alnp-documentation/en_US/repeater-template.md

 When making the modifications to your repeater template file, make sure it matches your theme structure and loads the content for a single post.
 The same if you were supporting a child-theme.

-Overriding the repeater template is not always required.
+> ✏️ Note: Overriding the repeater template is not always required.
 You may find that just using the [alnp_template_location](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/filter-hooks.md#filter-alnp_template_location) filter is all that you need to support Auto Load Next Post in your theme.

 In the default repeater template there are [action hooks](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/action-hooks.md) that can be used to display before and after the loop and content.